Metaform/edc-protocols/specifications/negotiation/contract.negotiation.protocol.md

 #### Description

 The _ContractOfferEventMessage_ is sent by a consumer when it accepts or declines a provider contract offer.
 The `eventType` property can be `accept` or `decline`.
-If the event type is `accept`, the state machine is placed in the CONSUMER_ACCEPT state.
-If the event type is `decline` the state machine is placed in the DECLINED terminal state.
+If the event type is `accept`, the state machine is placed in the CONSUMER_AGREED state.
+If the event type is `decline` the state machine is placed in the OFFER_DECLINED terminal state.

 ### 5. ContractAgreementMessage

-**Sent by**: Consumer or Provider
+**Sent by**: Provider

 **Resulting State**: PROVIDER_AGREED